nuII0/myjdrb/README.md

 # MyJdRb
-This is an unofficial ruby client for the [My.JDownloader API (docs.google.com)](https://docs.google.com/document/d/1IGeAwg8bQyaCTeTl_WyjLyBPh4NBOayO0_MAmvP5Mu4/) which enables management of [JDownloader 2 (jdownloader.org)](http://jdownloader.org/) instances.
+This is an unofficial ruby client for the [My.JDownloader API Documentation](https://my.jdownloader.org/developers/) which enables management of [JDownloader 2 (jdownloader.org)](http://jdownloader.org/) instances.

 ## Description
 The gem takes care of authentication and encryption to provide convenient usage of the My.JDownloader API.
 It uses [REST Client (github.com)](https://github.com/rest-client/rest-client) to make required HTTP calls.

 Below are some usage examples.
-For a complete feature set take a look at the [My.JDownloader API Documentation (docs.google.com)](https://docs.google.com/document/d/1IGeAwg8bQyaCTeTl_WyjLyBPh4NBOayO0_MAmvP5Mu4/)
+For a complete feature set take a look at the [My.JDownloader API Documentation](https://my.jdownloader.org/developers/)

 ## Example Usage
 Enter your credentials and establish a session to My.JDownloader: